automata-devops-io/go-repo-man/README.md

 	![link to heroku build](/images/heroku-build.png)

-	If click the `View build log` link you are presented with the following
+	If you click the `View build log` link you are presented with the following
 	```shell
 	-----> Building on the Heroku-20 stack
 	-----> Using buildpack: heroku/go